Which NFL teams will allow fans at games in Week 4 of the 2020 season?

 - The Washington Football Team is not currently allowing spectators throughout 2020 season.
 However, the decision will be re-evaluated if there are any improvements with the coronavirus situation.

-- The Titans were supposed to have approximately 7,000 fans in the stadium this Sunday against the Steelers but the situation is being revaluated after 8 members of the organization tested positive for COVID-19 this week.
-The game itself might even be moved to a different date.
+- The Titans were supposed to have approximately 7,000 fans in the stadium this Sunday against the Steelers but the game has been postponed and the situation is being revaluated after 8 members of the organization tested positive for COVID-19 this week.

 Los Angeles Chargers at Tampa Bay Buccaneers – Raymond James Stadium